KnowTheCode/UpDevTools/README.md

 ## Enhancements

-See the [feature requests](https://gitlab.com/uptechlabs/updevtools/issues?label_name%5B%5D=feature-request) for the current list of enhancements.
+See the [enhancement requests](https://github.com/KnowTheCode/UpDevTools/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) for the current list of enhancements.
 We do plan to integrate Query Monitor into the platform, as it's vital to all WordPress development work.

 ## Contributions